ScorpioLea/AiCE/README.md

 ```bash
 sudo chmod 755 scripts/mkdssp
 ```
+> [!NOTE]
-`Note:` The mkdssp executable provided in the `AiCE/scripts/` directory may fail to run properly on certain systems due to compiler or library version mismatches.
+> The mkdssp executable provided in the `AiCE/scripts/` directory may fail to run properly on certain systems due to compiler or library version mismatches.

 ✅ Option 2: Compile DSSP manually from source
 ```bash